WebexCC-SA/LAB-2351/docs/teams.md

 ![Agent login](../assets/teams/12.png)

+Accept the emergency calling notification.
+Allow access to the audio devices the first time you login.

 Once logged in click on the Agent initials on the top right to verify your successful login

 ![Post agent login](../assets/teams/13.png)